flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 - The next-generation instruction set called **ARMv7-A**, I explain more details further on.
 - **64 KB of L1 cache** which inherently follows the [Harvard architecture](nintendo-ds#arms-new-territories).
 Consequently, it's divided into **32 KB for data** and **32 KB for instructions**.
-  - Cache coherency among the cores is automatically handled by the [Snoop Control Unit](nintendo-3ds#tab-3-3-the-axi-bus), previously featured in the ARM11MpCore.
+  - Data cache coherency among the cores is automatically handled by the [Snoop Control Unit](nintendo-3ds#tab-3-3-the-axi-bus), previously featured in the ARM11MpCore.
 - **2-issue superscalar**: For the first time, ARM has brought [instruction-level parallelism](xbox-360#an-alternative-solution).
 This means that, as long as there are no [hazards](playstation#delay-galore), the CPU will try to execute two instructions using two separate pipelines.
 This increases the amount of instructions executed per clock cycle.
 [MIPS](playstation-2#tab-1-1-outperforming-success) and [SuperH](dreamcast#the-offering) brought this a decade before, but the two suffered a quick demise, so it's now ARM's turn to carry it forward.
 - **Dynamic branch prediction**: The CPU now predicts the execution path by relying on two dedicated buffers while fetching instructions.
 The first anticipates whether an upcoming instruction will be a branch, and the next buffer maps the previous flow of the program.
 Finally, the latter is used to predict whether upcoming branches will be taken or not [@cpu-cortexa8_imp].
   - It's worth mentioning that this unit **only predicts branching instructions**, omitting other optimisation techniques such as [conditionals](game-boy-advance#commanding-the-cpu) or the `IT` instruction...
 Maybe that's a hint about the future of the ARM ISA.
 - A [Memory Management Unit](nintendo-64#memory-management) (MMU) with a Translation Lookaside Buffer (TLB).
 This is already typical on most CPUs.
-  - By the way, in the case of the Cortex brand, only the 'Cortex-A' profile includes this package (the 'Cortex-R' bundles an [MPU](playstation-vita#focused-memory-management) instead and the 'Cortex-M' includes neither).
+  - By the way, in the case of the Cortex brand, only the 'Cortex-A' profile includes this package.
+The 'Cortex-R' series only bundles an [MPU](playstation-vita#focused-memory-management) (and it's even optional on some 'Cortex-M' models [@cpu-cortexm3]).
 - **TrustZone**: A new security subsystem that adds a dimension to the [privilege levels](playstation-vita#focused-memory-management) of the MMU.
 It's implemented on both the hardware level (by segregating buses between non-secure and secure peripherals) and the software level (by executing a secondary and isolated operating system that handles confidential data).
 The special OS is called **Trusted Execution Environment**.
+  - The PSVita deviates a bit from the official hardware implementation of TrustZone.
+Instead of using dedicated buses, its model relies on a single bus and 'tagged' transactions to indicate whether they are secure or not [@cpu-dmac].
   - The OS model of TrustZone reminds me of the [isolated SPU of Cell](playstation-3#cells-privileged-security).
 - **NEON Media Processing Engine** (MPE), a new co-processor that carries out vector and floating-point operations.
 We'll dive more into it in the next sections.